lblod/dm-count-report-generation-service/README.md

 * The `toInteger` helper will throw an error if the number is not a safe integer.
 It will not round automatically to the nearest integer.
 * Use the `toNode` helper to print URI's in the query.
 It will check if the URI is valid and add the `<` and `>` for you. (e.g. `{{toNode abstractGoverningBodyUri}}`).

 It's important to add **two typescript types together with a SELECT query and export them**: one for the input and one for the output.
 For INSERT queries you will only need an input type.
+Keep the type and query close in the code for maintainability.

 In this type structure you can also use TimeOnly, DateOnly, DateTime(Dayjs, modeling a timestamp) and enums.
 When parsing the bindings after invoking the `objects` or `records` method of the `TemplatedSelect` instance will automatically convert the variables to the correct type because the linked data has type information.
 Of course you can just use strings and number without helpers.
 Remember that Handlebars is 'dumb'.
 Whatever template you write will need to generate correct SPARQL.
 So putting URI's in your query will require you to use the `toNode` helper which renders the `<` and `>` characters and performs a sanity check.